Evolved Gas Analysis (EGA) – Identification of gases emitted by materials

 This process makes it possible to obtain detailed information on the nature of gaseous emissions and their correlation with the composition of materials.

-Technical characteristics of EGA Analysis
+Technical characteristics of the EGA analysis

 EGA Analysis stands out for its flexibility and compatibility with different analytical equipment: